Defining Roles and Responsibilities Drives Team Productivity

 Tip 4: Align roles, responsibilities, and individual goals.

 Learning more about your team members’ short- and long-term goals will help you incorporate their passions into the unique organizational and operational goals for your team.
 It shows you care about their aspirations and that you plan to support their future endeavors.
-This enables leaders to coach team members based on individual roles and responsibilities, their performance, and how these help achieve bigger goals for themselves and others.
+This enables leaders to coach team members based on not only individual roles and responsibilities but also performance.
+These aspects contribute to bigger goals for both individuals and the team.

-Get a Roles and Responsibilities Chart [Template for Defining Roles and Responsibilities]
+Get a Org Chart [Template for Defining Roles and Responsibilities]

-One defining roles and responsibilities template that can help you get the job done brilliantly is the Roles and Responsibilities Chart within Ninety.
-It’s an interactive, cloud-based template for defining roles and responsibilities at a company, departmental, and individual level.
-With it, you can create a clear way for everyone to see and understand their roles and responsibilities, how they fit into the bigger company picture, and how performance is measured.
+One template that can help you get the job of defining roles and responsibilities done brilliantly is the Org Chart within Ninety.
+It’s an interactive, cloud-based template for defining roles, accountabilities, and responsibilities at company, departmental, and individual levels.
+With it, you can create a clear way for everyone to see and understand their roles, accountabilities, and responsibilities; how they fit into the bigger company picture; and how performance is measured.

-With Ninety's integrated functionality, you can tie in roles and responsibilities, add metrics, and assign ownership and accountability — all from your Roles and Responsibilities Chart
+With Ninety's integrated functionality, you can tie in roles, accountabilities, and responsibilities; add metrics; and assign ownership and accountability — all from your Org Chart.

 Here are the steps to follow:

-You can move seats, change managers, and make updates at any time.
-You never have to feel stuck with what you got after you start building your chart.
+You can move Seats, change managers, and make updates at any time.
+You never have to feel stuck with what you have after you start building your chart.

 Share your chart with other team members and outside stakeholders.
 Everything prints out neatly to PDF.